-This statement (the Statement) is made on behalf of Bouygues (UK) Limited and all its subsidiaries and affiliated companies in the United Kingdom, which includes BY Development Limited trading as Linkcity (together, Bouygues) pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act).
+This statement (the Statement) is made on behalf of Bouygues (U.K.) Limited and all its subsidiaries and affiliated companies in the United Kingdom which includes BY Development Limited (together, Bouygues) pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act).